 . . . . . . . . .

 Sudhamani resolves to dedicate her life totally to mitigate the suffering of the people and serve one and all as embodiments of God.

 - Amma (Sudhamani) begins giving Devi Bhava Darshan too in addition to Krishna Bhava Darshan.
 She hugs each and everyone who comes to her for darshan, hears their woes and offers solace.

 - Amma starts facing lots of opposition from and harassment from The Rationalists Movement (‘Committee to remove blind beliefs’) who consider her bhava darshans as fake with an intent to fool people and make money.

-- By 1975 year end – During one Krishna bhava, Amma predicts that she will be having lots of devotees coming to her from far and wide, including from abroad.
+- By 1975 year-end – During one Krishna bhava, Amma predicts that she will be having lots of devotees coming to her from far and wide, including from abroad.
 She also predicts that she would travel all over the world many times.

 1976 (Age 23)

-- Based on Sugunananda’s prayer during Devi bhava to relieve her daughter from Devi’s possession, Amma falls into deep samadhi next day and could not be revived to life despite all efforts.
+- Based on Sugunananda’s prayer during Devi bhava to relieve her daughter from Devi’s possession, Amma falls into deep samadhi the next day and could not be revived to life despite all efforts.
 Conceding to intense prayers and inconsolable crying of her devotees and family, she comes back to life after 3 hours.

 - Unnikrishnan (Amma’s first resident brahmachari of the ashram, later Swami Turiyamritananda Puri) meets Amma and starts staying in the temple.

 - Amma visits Madurai Meenakshi temple with devotees.
 She goes into deep samadhi for about 1.5 hrs in front of Meenakshi sannadhi.